ISD 876 Annandale Public Schools World's Best Workforce Report 2018

 Mrs. Murphy organizes the detailed responsibilities in hands-on collaborative experiences for Annandale and St. Cloud students and teachers, inviting St. Cloud students and teachers to Annandale Middle School and organizing Annandale Middle School students visits to St. Cloud schools.
 She also supervises and conducts various literacy interventions at Annandale Middle School.

-The Multi-District Collaborative Achievement Goal: The Annandale School District and school staff will work to improve and increase education opportunities designed to close academic achievement gaps in reading and math by half no later than June 30, 2017.
-The baselines for this goal are 2011 data for math and 2013 data for reading.
+The Multi-District Collaborative Achievement Goal: The Annandale School District and school staff will work to improve and increase education opportunities designed to close academic achievement gaps in reading and math.

 In the linked charts, "protected class students" are nonwhite students.